-AISC provides limited funding for the competition in the form of stipends to teams that compete at Regional Events and the National Finals as well as stipends to schools that host Regional Events and National Finals.
-Competitors and host schools generally solicit additional support from a variety of sponsors.
+AISC also provides stipends to schools that host Regional Competitions in North America and the National Finals to help offset the costs of the event.

+Competitors and Host Schools generally solicit additional support from a variety of sponsors.
 AISC can help schools connect with steel industry companies to form partnerships to assist with funding, fabrication, and more.
-You can find help with sponsorship under the Team Resources section of the AISC website for the SSBC.
+You can request assistance with getting connected to a local fabricator under the Team Resources section of aisc.org/ssbc.
 Entry fees are often charged by host schools to close the gap between the cost of hosting the competition and what they are able to raise from sponsors.